Authored by: Ben Howkins and Julie Vinders

 A recent study by the TechEthos project analysed international and European Union (EU) human rights law, including the International Bill of Human Rights, the European Convention on Human Rights (ECHR), and the Charter of Fundamental Rights of the EU (CFREU), in relation to climate engineering, neurotechnologies and digital extended reality (XR).
 While such legal frameworks do not explicitly mention climate engineering, many of the provisions contained therein are nonetheless likely to be directly applicable.
 By highlighting the potential for enhancements to and interferences with various human rights, the study essentially provides a human rights impact assessment of the three technology families.
 It identifies some gaps and legal uncertainties, which may give rise to the need for further legislation, or at least further legal clarification in the future.

-Read more about the human rights law implications of climate engineering, and keep an eye on our website for future analyses for our two other technology families: Neurotechnologies and Digital Extended Reality.
+Read more about the human rights law implications of Climate Engineering, Neurotechnologies and Digital Extended Reality.